Alex-QXX/Pattern-Recognition-PR-course/README.md

 2. Exercises of BP neural network(BP_NN)
 3. Regularized Logistic Regression of prediction for Criteo Adv click through rate(CTR)
 4. Regularized Logistic Regression for iris
+5. Prediction of protein secondary structure use BP_NN and CNN

 2D and 3D Decision boundary for iris